Tamotsu Nakamura: "Alps of Tibet"

 Since 1990 Nakamura has conducted more than 40 journeys exploring mountain areas of the south-eastern part of the Tibetan high plateau (status as of 2020) that he termed the Alps of Tibet.
 The "Alps" cover the Nyainqêntanglha Mountains, Kangri Garpo range and the Hengduan Mountains including the Deep Gorge Country structured by three parallel rivers, the Salween, Mekong and Yangtze.
 Nakamura identified and photographed hundreds of peaks for the first time, capturing photos of more than 200 unclimbed, over-6000m peaks still unclimbed.
 Nakamura is regarded worldwide as an authority on the area.
 He has published numerous articles in mountaineering journals such as Alpine Journal, American Alpine Journal, Himalayan Journal, Climbing, Altitudes, Vertical and Japanese Alpine News.

-He has been recognized by the Royal Geographical Society, London or the International Climbing and Mountaineering Federation – UIAA for his field exploration in Eastern Tibet.
+He has been recognized by the Royal Geographical Society with the Busk Medal in 2008 and the International Climbing and Mountaineering Federation – UIAA for his field exploration in Eastern Tibet.
 The Alpinist named him Steward of Unclimbed Peaks.

 Nakamura is editor of Japanese Alpine News.
 He is author of several books about the Alps of Tibet that have been published in Japanese, English and German.